OpenAMP/website/_pages/governance.md

 ### Release branches

-A release branch is created from the main branch at the time of feature freeze for the release.
+A release branch is created from the main branch on the release, for maintenance.

 ### Release Tags